JianGoForIt/YellowFin_Pytorch/README.md

 ```

 ## Detailed guidelines
+* YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
+This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
+Typically, after a few thousand minibatches, the influence of these initial values diminishes.

+  * If the loss explodes after a very small number of iterations, you may want to lower the init lr to prevent the explosion at the beginining.

+  * We also have users reporting to use regularizer to avoid explosions.

+* If you want to more finely control the learning rate, or you want to use the typical lr-dropping technique after a ceritain number of epochs, please use ```set_lr_factor()``` in the YFOptimizer class.
+E.g. if you want to use a manually set constant learning rate, you can run ```set_lr_factor(desired_lr / self._lr)``` before ```self.step()``` at each iteration.
+More details can be found [here](https://github.com/JianGoForIt/YellowFin_Pytorch/blob/master/tuner_utils/yellowfin.py#L22).

+* If you want to clip the gradient, you can also consider using the ```clip_thresh``` argument when initializing the YFOptimizer.
+If you want to try out experimental auto-clip feature, please checkout *auto_clip branch* and refer to the ReadMe.txt for usage.

+* When using log probability style losses, please make sure the loss is properly normalized.
+In some RNN/LSTM cases, the cross_entropy need to be averaged by the number of samples in a minibatch.
+Sometimes, it also needs to be averaged over the number of classes and the sequence length of each sample in some PyTorch loss functions.
+E.g. in nn.MultiLabelSoftMarginLoss, ```size_average=True``` needs to be set.

+## Detailed guidelines
 a.
 YFOptimizer(parameter_list lr=1.0, mu=0.0) sets initial learnig rate and momentum to 1.0 and 0.0 respectively.
 This is the uniform setting (i.e. without tuning) for all our PyTorch and Tensorflow experiments.
 Typically, after a few thousand minibatches, the influence of these initial values diminishes.

 b.
 If you want to clip the gradient, you can also consider using the ```clip_thresh``` argument when initializing the YFOptimizer.
 If you want to try out experimental auto-clip feature, please checkout auto_clip branch and refer to the ReadMe.txt for usage.